Paul-J-Company/Systems-Design/README.md

 + What Programming Tools do you use?
   - IDEs, Git, Programming Style Guides, etc.
 + What is your SDLC, CI/CD, Deployment strategy (Rolling, Canary, Blue-Green)
-+ What Infrastructure Tools do you use?
++ What Infrastructure Provisioning Tools do you use?
   - Terraform, Ansible, Nomad, Kubernetes?
 + What, When, How and Why do you Test?
   - What Testing Tools do you use?